Colonial Crafts of CT

 At Colonial Crafts of Connecticut, we are dedicated to celebrating the rich traditions of our forefathers through the artisan crafts of wood carving, furniture making, leather craft, blacksmithing, broom making and basket weaving.
 Rick and Anne Marie's focus are on connecting people to the beautiful history of local New England handmade crafts.

-Rick Liegl replicating a 17th Century Carving
+Rick Liegl and Anne Marie Elder replicating a 17th Century Carving

 Gallery of other pre-industrial crafts by our members